Zenoix/stats220/index.md

 ![My meme](my_meme.png)

 ## Motivation Behind the Meme
 What motivated me to make such a _masterpiece of a meme_ was the fact that I was being assessed on my ability to create said meme for this course.
 Of course I wanted to do well so I thought hard about a good meme to create.
 A data science related meme (which I achieved to make) would have been _**even better**_.
 Haha of course I jest :trollface:.
-I wanted to practice using the R programming language and the magick package to see what my creativity and googling skills could create :art::grin:.
+I wanted to practice using the R programming language and the magick package to see what my creativity and googling skills could create.

-## What I Used to Make That Meme :point_up:
+## What I Used to Make That Meme:
 ### Tools Used
 The tools I used to make the meme were:
 1. The **R** programming language _version 4.1.3_ (Can be downloaded at [this link](https://www.r-project.org/))